igorbenic/simple-sponsorships/readme.txt

 8. Payment Settings.

 == Changelog ==

+= 1.7.0 - 2020-09-xx =
+* New: (Platinum) Package Pricing Tables - using order of entered package Ids to show them.
+* New: (Premium) Restrict Content - Using ss_restrict_content to restrict part of content.

 = 1.6.1 - 2020-05-06 =
 * Fix: Adding new package shown an error due to an incorrect name in column.